How to snag an Ontario Parks reservation

 Maybe, at one time.

 The people trying to book sites daily far outnumber the possibility of registered accounts whose bots are booking Ontario Parks sites for them.
-As far I’ve discovered, only one bot, Camping Bot, claimed to be able to book Ontario Parks sites on a Kijiji ad – which has been taken down and the linked website is no longer live.
+As far as I’ve discovered, only one bot, Camping Bot, claimed to be able to book Ontario Parks sites on a Kijiji ad – which has been taken down, and the linked website is no longer live.

 All other mentions, as far as I can tell, are hearsay.
 I might it’s easier to blame a computer program, and it certainly doesn’t help that multiple sources are reporting about bots when there may have been only one – and that’s even up for debate.